Prag8855/aab/content/guides/blue-card.md

 If you can't get a Blue Card, there are other ways to work in Germany:

 - **[Work visa](/glossary/Work%20Visa)**
     For skilled workers with professional training.
 No minimum salary.
-No university degree requirement.
+No university degree required.
 You must have vocational training in your field. - [How to apply](/guides/german-work-visa)
 - **[[Working Holiday Visa]]** and **[[Youth Mobility Visa]]**
     Lets you work in Germany for 1 year.
 No minimum salary.
-No education requirement.
+No education required.
 Only for young people from certain countries.
 - **[[Internship visa]]**
     For university students who have an internship in Germany.
 It's valid for up to 6 months.
 - **[[Au pair visa]]**
     Work as an [au pair](/glossary/Au%20pair).
 No income requirement.
-No education requirement.
+No education required.
 - **[[Family reunion visa]]**
     For spouses of German residents.
 No income requirement.
-No education requirement.
+No education required.
 You can do any kind of work.[^16]

 **[Types of residence permits ➞](/guides/residence-permit#types-of-residence-permits)**

 ## How to apply in Berlin

-You can apply for a Blue Card **after you move to Germany**: first you come to Germany, then you apply for a Blue Card at the *[[Ausländerbehörde]]*.
+You can apply for a Blue Card **after you move to Germany**: first you come to Germany, then you apply for a Blue Card at your local *[[Ausländerbehörde]]*.

 You can apply in Germany if...

 - You are a citizen of of {{AUFENTHV_41_COUNTRIES}}[^9]
-- **or** you already have a German residence permit, and you want to renew or change it
+- **or** you already have a German residence permit, and you want to change it or renew it
-- **or** you have a Blue Card from another EU country
+- **or** you already have a Blue Card from another EU country
 - **or** you have a [job seeker visa](/glossary/Job%20seeker%20visa)

 If you can't apply in Germany, you must [apply in your home country](#how-to-apply-in-your-home-country).

-You must wait for your Blue Card to start working.[^35] You might need to wait a few months with no income.
-If you have a [job seeker visa](/glossary/Job%20seeker%20visa), you can work 10 hours per week for your new employer while you wait for your Blue Card.[^11] If you have a Blue Card from another EU country for at least 12 months, you can already start working.[^33]
+While you wait for your Blue Card, you can't start working.[^35] You might need to wait a few months with no income.
+If you have a Blue Card from another EU country since at least 12 months, you can already start working.[^33] If you have a [job seeker visa](/glossary/Job%20seeker%20visa), you can already work 10 hours per week for your new employer.[^11]

 If you don't have a lot of savings, it's cheaper and safer to [apply in your home country](#how-to-apply-in-your-home-country).